-If BCBSAZ denies your prior authorization request
+If BCBSAZ denies your precertification request

-If BCBSAZ does not approve your request for prior authorization, you can file an appeal.
+If BCBSAZ does not approve your request for precertification, you can file an appeal.
 We will send you a notice explaining the reason for the denial and how you can appeal the decision.
 You'll find the information on where and how to file an appeal on MyBlue.

-If your request for prior authorization for a service is denied because BCBSAZ decides that the service is not medically necessary, remember that this denial is a benefits determination made according to the provisions (terms) of this plan.
+If your request for precertification of a service is denied because BCBSAZ decides that the service is not medically necessary, remember that this denial is a benefits determination made according to the provisions (terms) of this plan.
 Your provider may sometimes recommend services or treatment not covered under this plan.
-If BCBSAZ denies prior authorization, you and your provider should decide whether to proceed with the service or procedure based on what is best for you and your health.
+If BCBSAZ denies precertification, you and your provider should decide whether to proceed with the service or procedure based on what is best for you and your health.